 Medical devices, such as the cranial perforator here, show imperfections that are rejected by physicians.
-Veryst investigates the source of these imperfections and recommends steps to remove them.
+Veryst investigated the source of these imperfections and recommended steps to remove them.

 A high-strength reinforced hose failed in service under normal operating conditions well before its intended design life.
 Inspections of the subject hose revealed that failure was mainly due to delamination.

 The nonlinear deformation and material relaxation associated with modeling the polymer screws for anterior cruciate ligament (ACL) reconstruction makes predicting key quantities such as stresses and holding forces challenging.
 Veryst, with its unique ability to test and model PLLA materials, was able to develop material and finite element models that predict the important short-term pull-out forces as well as the evolution of stresses over time.

 Solvent bonding, although an effective way to join thermoplastics, can pose process challenges that reduce bond strength.
 Veryst uses FTIR microscopy to characterize the interface structure of solvent bonds, obtaining a “chemical image” of the solvent-bonded interface.
 The result is a full understanding of the bond and ways to improve its strength and reliability.